Al‑Kawthari

-Muhammad Zahid Hasan (محمد زاهد حسن; c.
+Muhammad Zahid ibn al-Ḥasan ibn ʿAlī (محمد زاهد ابن الحسن ابن علي; c.
 1879-1952), commonly known by the nisba al-Kawthari (الكوثري), was an Islamic scholar and theologian.
 A prolific author of over 40 works, al-Kawthari followed the Hanafi school of jurisprudence and championed the Maturidi school of theology.

 A Circassian, al-Kawthari was born in Düzce, Ottoman Empire and studied at the Fatih Mosque, Istanbul.
-After the fall of the Ottoman Empire, al-Kawthari fled to the Kingdom of Egypt to avoid crackdown by the Kemalists.
+After the fall of the Ottoman Empire, al-Kawthari fled to the Kingdom of Egypt in 1922 to avoid crackdown by the Kemalists.
 He then resided in Cairo and became a well-known scholar there.

-Al-Kawthari was a staunch critic of Salafism and wrote works against Ibn Taymiyya and Ibn al-Qayyim.
-Al-Kawthari is widely honored by modern Hanafis.
-He is considered a leading Shaykh al-Islam of the Ottoman era.
+Al-Kawthari authored numerous works defending traditional Hanafism and was a staunch critic of Salafism and Kemalism.
+He was known for authoring numerous works on the different Islamic Sciences and editing different manuscripts.
+He is widely honored by modern Hanafis, and is considered a leading Shaykh al-Islam of the Ottoman era.

 Biography

 Muhammad Zahid Hasan was born in 1879 in Düzce, then part of the Ottoman Empire.
 His family was of Circassian descent.
 After the fall of the Ottoman Empire, the Atatürkists began a violent crackdown on the religious scholarly class.

 Fearing that his life may be in danger, al-Kawthari fled to Cairo, then to Syria and finally returning to Cairo.
 There, he edited classical works of Fiqh, Hadith and Usul al-Fiqh, bringing them back into circulation.
 In particular, he wrote short biographies of prominent personalities of the Hanafi school of thought.
 A staunch Maturidi, he held a critical view of the medieval scholar Ibn Taymiyya and his student Ibn al-Qayyim.